Ariakenom/statements_in_haskell/statements_in_haskell.md

 `main` is itself a statement.
 We can run `main` to go back to the beginning.
 In C or Python this can cause an issue with the stack but that's not an issue here, even if the call isn't tail recursive.

-Putting all of the parts together we can write a interactive program.
+Putting all of the parts together we can write an interactive program.

 ```
 main = do {